insin/cookdandbombd-really-ignore-users/README.md

 - "You are ignoring this user" placeholders for posts by ignored users
 - Posts which quote an ignored user

-Topics created by ignored users will also be hidden.
+Topics created by ignored users will also be hidden by default.

 ## After installing